 So I thought, “One more try, what can it hurt?>” And, behold–we have this morning’s hymn.
 I have no idea why it refused to post the first time.

 Well, we are blessed with this–a Fanny Crosby hymn, He Hideth My Soul, performed by the kids from Fountainview Academy on a beach in Hawaii.
 See how the waves have carved and shaped the lava rock: our God is a very patient sculptor.

 You can’t go wrong with a hymn by Fanny Crosby, and she wrote eight or nine thousand of them–including this one, He Hideth My Soul.
 Performed by Nathan and Lyle, with family and friends, in Denton County, Texas.

-This is just one of the 8,000-plus hymns that Fanny Crosby wrote: He Hideth My Soul (1890), sung here by the Antrim Mennonite Choir.
+This is one of eight or nine thousand hymns Fanny Crosby wrote: He Hideth My Soul, published in 1890, sung here by the Antrim Mennonite Choir.

 Before we go wading into nooze and politics (don’t forget your hazmat suit), we have another request for He Hideth My Soul, this one from Kenneth.
 Ken, the hymn shop’s open all the time!
 Sung here by Guy Penrod.